anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 #### 3.5.2.1.
 Topology 1	- Local Redundancy

 Under normal operation this deployment can handle a single failure of a controller node or storage node without any impact to the service.
-If a compute node fails the application layer (often the VNFM) would need to restart workloads on a spare compute node of similar capability i.e. cloud may need to be provided with n+1 capacity.
+If a compute node fails the application layer (often the VNFM) would need to restart workloads on a spare compute node of similar capability i.e., cloud may need to be provided with n+1 capacity.
 In the case of an active/active application deployed to separate compute nodes (with hypervisor anti-affinity) there would be no service impact.

 *Important to consider:*